 I spent most of my college experience as many students seem to do, being generally aimless and having fun at the expense of solidifying my future.
 In retrospect, I’m not terribly proud of it, but it is what it is.
 I spent a few years at Purdue University in West Lafayette, IN, studying English and Educational Technology, before transferring to Ball State University in Muncie, IN, where I earned my Bachelor’s degree in Organizational Psychology in 2003.

-I welcomed the birth of my first daughter, Amelia Margaret, on Valentine’s Day 2010, and it has been an absolute blessing to watch her grow and experience all the new things going on in the world around her.
-In 2014 I married the love of my life, Emily, in what has been described as “the wedding of the century,” and we recently welcomed our son Dexter, who is now 1 year old.
-We are attempting to settle in to some semblance of “normal life” in our home alongside our two tiny rescue dogs, Priscilla (chihuahua mix) and Ace (terrier mix, named after the companion of the greatest Doctor Who incarnation of all time, the Seventh Doctor – fight me on this one, I dare you!).
+I welcomed the birth of my first daughter, Amelia, on Valentine’s Day 2010, and it has been an absolute blessing to watch her grow and experience all the new things going on in the world around her.
+In 2018 I welcomed my son, Dexter, into the world, and he has quickly grown into a rambunctious but lovable young fellow.
+The three of us are constantly attempting to settle in to some semblance of “normal life” alongside our tiny rescue dog, Ace (terrier mix, named after the companion of the greatest Doctor Who incarnation of all time, the Seventh Doctor – fight me on this one, I dare you!).

 In summation: life is good.